bgp/bgpq4/README.md

 When everything is OK,
 **bgpq4**
 generates access-list to standard output and exits with status == 0.
-In case of errors they are printed to stderr and program exits with non-zero status.
+In case of errors they are printed to stderr and the program exits with non-zero status.
+A prefix list may still be printed to standard out with a non-zero exit status but it may be incomplete.

 # AUTHORS